How Are You Spending Time Outside of School?

 From sports to music to volunteering (and don’t forget work experience!), getting involved in activities has many benefits: It’s a great way to reduce stress, pursue a passion, build leadership skills, make new friends, or try something completely new!

-And when it comes time for you to apply to colleges in a few short years, they’ll want to see that you’re doing something outside of school that’s meaningful to you.
+And when it comes time for you to apply to colleges, they’ll want to see that you’re doing something outside of school that’s meaningful to you.
 So, we recommend you keep track of every club, job, camp, sport, experience — whatever you try — throughout high school (and how much time you spend doing them, if possible).

 Here are some ways to spend your time outside school: